Chinese ships briefly enter waters around the group of islands

 By Saturday night, China’s state-run media had started appealing for restraint, running commentaries that condemned violence and lectured the public on the true meaning of patriotism.
 In a sign of rising concern over the gathering of large crowds, authorities in cities that had seen the most ferocious protests canceled entertainment and sporting events.

 Tensions escalated Friday when Chinese maritime surveillance ships ignored warnings from Japan and briefly entered waters around the group of islands at the center of the heated territorial dispute.

-The ships arrived near the uninhabited islands -- which Japan calls Senkaku and China calls Diaoyu -- and began patrols and "law enforcement," China's state-run news agency Xinhua reported.
+The Chinese ships arrived near the uninhabited islands – which Japan calls Senkaku and China calls Diaoyu – on Friday morning and began patrols and “law enforcement,” China’s state-run news agency Xinhua reported, citing a government statement.

-The islands, situated in the East China Sea between Okinawa and Taiwan, are under Japanese control, but China claims they have been a part of its territory for ages.
+The islands, situated in the East China Sea between Okinawa and Taiwan, are currently under Japanese control, but China claims they have been an “inherent” part of its territory “since ancient times.”

 The long-running argument over who has sovereignty has triggered protests in both nations.

 The United States,a key ally of Japan, has repeatedly urged Tokyo and Beijing to resolve the dispute through dialogue.
 U.S. Defense Secretary Leon Panetta will meet with his counterparts in Japan and China this weekend, the Department of Defense said Thursday.